Teamwork/github-sync/README.md

 </h1>

 <p align="center">
-    This action helps you to keep in sync your PRs and your Teamwork tasks
+    This action helps you to keep in sync your PRs with your Teamwork tasks.
 </p>

 ## Getting Started